outflux3/TextformatterSoundmanager/README.md

 * mp3 buttons
 * mp3 links
 * Page Player, muxtape.com-style UI
 * Cassette Player

-The players may be placed anywhere in the content (ck editor or other text field) using the shortcode, for example:
+The players may be placed anywhere in the content (CKEditor or other text field) using the shortcode, for example:

-[smplayer tag=audio1]
+`[smplayer tag=audio1]`

-The output will be a default single player (as specificed in the module settings), or if multiple audio files have the same tag, and you don't specify a type (UI), it will default to the Bar UI for the playlist.
+The output will be a default single player (as specified in the module settings), or if multiple audio files have the same tag, and you don't specify a type (UI), it will default to the Bar UI for the playlist.
 You may also specify page-player for the type as it also supports playlists.

 Here is a more complex tag:

-[smplayer tag=audio1 type=bar-ui color=2288CC]
+`[smplayer tag=audio1 type=bar-ui color=2288CC]`

-the tags available on shortcodes are:
+The tags available on shortcodes are:
 *   tag - \*required to find the audio file on the page
 * 	type (the type of player)
 * 	limit (limit the number of files to load when using a playlist)